Tips & Usage Guidelines

 Feel free to propose new channels about topics that interest you.
 Let the admins know, and they can set it up for you.
 You can send private messages to individuals or you can start private group messages.

-If you’re new to Slack, here’s a couple of helpful tips:
+If you’re new to Slack, here are a couple of helpful tips:

-A list of more slack hacks from Slack.
+A list of more slack tips from Slack.